-Denial can have a strong pull, especially when you are addicted.
-You may make up excuses for your behavior or try to convince yourself (and others) that you don’t really have a problem.
-In addiction treatment, admitting and accepting your situation is a critical first step.
-What does acceptance mean in recovery and how does it help you overcome your addiction?
+Denial can have a strong pull, especially when struggling with addiction.
+You may make up excuses for your behavior or try to convince yourself and others that you don’t have a problem.
+Admitting and accepting your situation is a critical first step in addiction treatment.
+But what does acceptance in recovery mean, and how does it help you overcome your addiction?
 To find out, contact BRC Healthcare today at 888.559.2036 to speak with someone from our knowledgeable and experienced team at our 12-step rehab center in Texas.

-When you are addicted, you may experience the same feelings and emotions that a person might who is in denial.
-Not necessarily in any particular pattern, the stops on the cycle are denial, anger, bargaining, depression, and acceptance.
+When you struggle with addiction, you may experience the same feelings and emotions as a person in denial.
+Not necessarily in any particular pattern, the steps in the addiction and denial cycles are the following:

 It is remarkably similar to the five stages of grief.
 The cycle stops when you finally accept that you have an addiction and stop denying it.
 From here, you can move forward in your recovery journey with more confidence and motivation.
 Acceptance is one of the most difficult of these to reach.
-Denial is relatively easy because as humans we use this as a survival skill to “block out the negative.”
+Denial is relatively easy because we use this as a survival skill to block out the negative.
 Anger is an innate response to fear and frustration.
-Depression is a natural partner to drug addiction, and in fact, the two feed off of each other.
+Depression is a natural partner to drug addiction, and the two feed off each other.
 Bargaining is a last resort tool that any human will turn to when they see no other option.

 Acceptance means taking responsibility.
 It means admitting that you need help and are willing to take the steps to ask for it.
 It means signing up for hard work and understanding that this hard work is for life when facing drug or alcohol addiction.
 It requires humility.
 In other words, acceptance isn’t easy, but it’s an integral part of recovery.